 The 3 rated only G are all top loaders, which few of us buy in the UK.
 And the few rated B or less appear to be washer dryers.
 The 8 rated A++ (the best rating) are all very large capacity washing machines, but the overwhelming majority are all rated A or A+.

-What's the difference between an A energy rating and an A+ energy rating?
+What's the difference between an A e A+ energy rating?

 I picked two random washing machines from each class with the same 6Kg drum capacity

 Energy class A Bosch – 1.2 kWh per wash

 Energy Class A+ Miele – 1.02 kWh per wash

 The difference between the A and A+ per wash is 0.18 kWh, which means the A+ rated washing machine would use just a fraction over 1kWh of electricity (one unit) less than the A rated one approximately every 6 washes, or roughly once a week for many.

 My electricity costs are currently 9.6 pence per unit for the bulk of my electricity, so as we wash once a day, the difference in energy costs would be roughly about 10 pence more for the A energy rated one each week – around £5 or £6 a year.
 Hardly anything to get excited about – especially if the A+ one costs more to buy in the first place and my research indicates they often do.

 Some may not cost any less at all

 I also checked 2 random washing machines with large capacity 7Kg drums.
 An A rated Zanussi ZWF16581Wi which costs 1.19 kWh per wash and a Hoover OPH714D A+ which also costs 1.19 kWh per wash.
 One has an A rating and the other an A+ but both show the exact same energy usage costs. (one's a 1600 and the other a 1400 spin)